Bad Score on the SAT or ACT? Here’s What to Do Next

 Schedule a Second Test Date

-U.S.-based test takers can sit for the SAT in August, October, November, December, March, May, and June.
-The ACT is offered here in September, October, December, February, April, June, and July (all states except NY).
+• The ACT is offered here in September, October, December, February, April, June, and July (all states except NY).

 Depending on how much time you have before you need to start applying for colleges, I recommend that you give yourself at least four weeks before taking a second test.
 Why?
 Well, because you’ve got to….

-Make a Study Plan for the SAT or ACT
+Draft a Study Plan for the SAT or ACT

 • Plan to take several practice tests.
+(See the next section on how to get the most out of these.)

 test-986935_640